Media Services pricing

 Support & SLA

-- Technical support for all generally available services, including Azure Media Services, is available through Azure Support, starting at $29.0/month.
-Billing and subscription management support is provided for free.
+- Technical support for all generally available services, including Azure Media Services, is available through Azure Support, starting at $29/month.
+Billing and subscription management support is provided at no cost.

 - Total Cost: $-